-The City of Fresno updated its 2014 Greenhouse Gas (GHG) Reduction Plan (the Plan) in the year 2021 to conform with existing applicable State climate change policies and regulations.
+The City of Fresno updated its 2014 Greenhouse Gas (GHG) Reduction Plan (the Plan) in the year 2020 to conform with existing applicable State climate change policies and regulations.
 The GHG Plan Update outlines strategies that the City will undertake to achieve its proportional share of GHG emission reductions.
 The purpose of this GHG Reduction Plan Update Consistency Checklist (Checklist) is to help the City provide a streamlined review process for new development projects that are subject to discretionary review pursuant to the California Environmental Quality Act (CEQA) Guidelines Section 15183.5.

 This Checklist has been developed as part of the GHG Plan Update implementation and monitoring process and will support the achievement of individual GHG reduction strategies as well as the City's overall GHG reduction goals.
 In addition, this Checklist will further the City's sustainability goals and policies that encourage sustainable development and aim to conserve and reduce the consumption of resources, such as energy and water.
-Projects that meet the requirements of this Checklist will be deemed to be consistent with the Fresno GHG Reduction Plan Update and will be found to have a less than significant contribution to cumulative GHG (i.e., the project's incremental contribution to cumulative GHG effects is not cumulatively considerable), pursuant to CEQA Guidelines Sections 15064(h)(3), 15130(d), and 15183(b).
-Projects that do not meet the requirements in this Checklist will be deemed to be inconsistent with the Fresno GHG Reduction Plan Update and must prepare a project-specific analysis of GHG emissions, including quantification of existing and projected GHG emissions and incorporation of the measures in this Checklist to the extent feasible.
+Projects that meet the requirements of this Checklist will be deemed to be consistent with the Fresno GHG Reduction Plan Update and will be found to have a less than significant contribution to cumulative GHG (i.e., the project's incremental contribution to cumulative GHG (i.e., the project's increments in this Checklist will be deemed to be inconsistent with the Fresno GHG Reduction Plan Update and must prepare a project-specific analysis of GHG emissions, including quantification of existing and projected GHG emissions and incorporation of the measures in this Checklist to the extent feasible.
 This GHG Checklist can be updated to reflect adoption of new GHG reduction strategies or to comply with any changes and updates in the Plan or local, State or federal regulations.
-Note that not all the measures in the checklist are applicable to all projects.
-The projects should comply with applicable measures from the checklist.
+Note that not all the measures in the checklist.

-1. Project Information
+1. Project Informa ation

-Contact Information on
+Contact Information

 Project No./Name:

 Address:

 Applicant Name/Co:

 Contact Information:

-Project Informatio n
+Project Information on

 1. What is the Site acreage of the Project?

 2. Identify all Applicable Proposed Land uses:

 a.
 Residential (Indicate number of single-family units)

 b.
 Residential (Indicate number of multi-family units)

 c.
 Commercial (total square footage)

 d.
 Industrial (total square footage)

 e.
 Other (describe)

 3. Is the project or a portion of the project located in a transit priority area?
 (Y/N)

 4. Provide a brief description of the project proposed: